 - Business and Economics students seeking internship credit have unique assignments to complete.
 Review the internship guidelines and requirements for the B&E Department assignments here.
 After the student reviews the guidelines and requirements, if there are questions, contact Professor Rick Smith.

 - Next, the student seeks approval through the internal Marietta College approval process for the internship.
-To gain approval, the student should have a job description from the internship site so they can reference the job description.
-Contact Professor Smith to receive the internship form to fill out.
+To gain approval, the student should have a job description and the internship registration form filled out, and email it to Professor Smith to begin the approval process.

 When filling out the forms, some common questions and answers are:

 - How many hours of work are required?
-150 hours of work for 3 credit hours of academic credit.
-Although you may work more than 150 hours, only 150 hours will be accepted as an answer.
-If you are doing a 2-credit-hour internship, at least 100 hours is to be completed; 1-credit-hour internship, at least 50 hours of work is to be completed.
+120 hours of work for 3 credit hours of academic credit.
+Although you may work more than 120 hours, only 120 hours will be accepted as an answer.
+If you are doing a 2-credit-hour internship, at least 80 hours are to be completed; 1-credit-hour internship, at least 40 hours of work is to be completed.

 - How many credit hours do I put down?
-For programs like sports management, land and energy management, accounting, and finance, a requirement of 3-credit hours is equal to one internship.
+For programs like sport management, land, and energy management, accounting, and finance, a requirement of 3-credit hours is equal to one internship.
 Please review your degree plan and see what is required.

 - Grading Type = S/U